Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Introduction

+Our contributions are summarized as follows: \begin{itemize} \item We developed a model tailored for FMCW radar signals, optimized for point target detection in automotive scenarios.
+To enhance resolution, we integrated a non-uniform radar array with a time-division multiplexing-based MIMO scheme. \item Our static background removal algorithm operates in two stages.
+First, we combine conventional range and Doppler processing with subarray-based azimuth and elevation processing to reduce sidelobes from the non-uniform array.
+Second, we apply notch filtering to remove Doppler frequencies associated with background clutter. \item We introduce a self-contained 3D radar ego-motion estimation method for background removal, utilizing constant-false-alarm-rate (CFAR) target detection to generate radar point clouds.
+This method also addresses Doppler ambiguity issues common in large MIMO systems. \item We evaluated the performance of our algorithms using simulated data and real-world experiments with data collected from Texas Instrument’s cascaded-chip radar board in practical driving scenarios. \end{itemize}

-The paper is organized as follows: Section~II reviews the related works in the field.
-Section III presents the signal model for FMCW MIMO radar, laying the foundation for the proposed algorithm.
-Section IV provides a detailed explanation of the three main steps of the algorithm.
-In Section V, simulation results are presented.
-Section VI focuses on experimental results and analysis.
-Section VII concludes the paper with a summary of findings.
+The remainder of this paper is structured as follows: Section II introduces the signal model for vehicular FMCW MIMO radar.
+Sections III and IV describe the proposed algorithm in detail.
+Section V presents the simulation results, while Section VI discusses experimental results and analysis.
+Finally, Section VII concludes the paper.